-- □ I have reviewed all the components of my project and checked the category checklist. - □ I have a completed Annotated Bibliography. - □ I have a completed Process Paper. - I have assembled my required written materials (Annotated Bibliography and Process Paper) with the correct title page information. - If I am competing in the paper, exhibit, documentary, or performance category I have made FOUR copies of my required written materials and stapled in the top left corner.
-(NO BINDERS OR REPORT COVERS) - □ If I am competing in the website category, I have saved my written materials as PDF files and integrated them into my website. - □ I have practiced the questions for my interview with the judges. - □ I have reviewed the contest day expectations. - □ I have my completed project ready to take to the contest.
+- □ I have reviewed all the components of my project and checked the category checklist. - □ I have a completed Annotated Bibliography. - □ I have a completed Process Paper. - I have assembled my required written materials (Annotated Bibliography and Process Paper) with the correct title page information. - □ If I am competing in the exhibit, documentary, or performance category I have made THREE copies of my required written materials and stapled in the top left corner.
+(NO BINDERS OR REPORT COVERS) - □ If I am competing in the website category, I have saved my written materials as PDF files and integrated them into my website. - □ If I am competing in the paper or website category, I have made ONE copy of my written materials to bring to the contest to help me during my interview. - □ I have practiced the questions for my interview with the judges. - □ I have reviewed the contest day expectations. - □ I have my completed project ready to take to the contest.